Department of Finance

 Course Descriptions for Finance - see catalog page 227

-The nationally recognized Roland George Investments Program is a two-semester program in portfolio management that is open to select students who manage an actual portfolio valued at about $2.9 million for 2011.
+The nationally recognized Roland George Investments Program is a two-semester program in portfolio management that is open to select students who manage an actual portfolio valued at about $3.5 million for 2015.
 George students are multi-time champions at R.I.S.E., a national student-managed portfolio competition at the University of Dayton, Ohio, excelling in four different portfolio categories.
-Additionally, our students placed first in the 2011 CFA Global Investment Research Challenge for the state of Florida, as well as first place in Fixed Income at the Global and Management Education Forum held at Quinnipiac University in Hamden, CT.
+Additionally, our students placed first in the 2011 CFA Global Investment Research Challenge for the state of Florida.
+RGIP is also multi-champions taking first place in Fixed Income at the Global and Management Education Forum held in New York City, NY and hosted by Quinnipiac University in Hamden, CT.
 The Roland George Investments Program is one of the oldest and arguably the best student-managed programs in the United States.
 Graduates have gone on to success as financial analysts and money managers, as well as further graduate training in finance, economics, mathematical finance, and law.